 There is a lot more to Ireland than the Wild Atlantic Way indeed much of the best rock climbing is located on the other side of the country so if you are on a climbing trip it’s well worth moving around.

 The jewel in the crown of Irish climbing is Fair Head, near the Giant’s Causeway in Antrim.
 The dolerite cliff stretches for over 3km with over 400 routes and is considered one of the best crags in Britain or Ireland.
 The climbing is predominantly on cracks and corners with some of the harder routes venturing onto the blank faces.
 It’s not a crag for beginners with little below VS and many routes require abseil approaches.

 The second area is the Wicklow Mountains home to Glendalough which is probably the most popular bouldering area in the country.
-There is over a hundred problems on the fine grained granite in a very accessible and scenic location.
+There are over a hundred problems on the fine-grained granite in a very accessible and scenic location.
 There are over a dozen other areas in the mountains, some are fairly extensive while others are more obscure but all are of the highest quality.